The sandpile identity element on an ellipse: Acknowledgments

 \section{Acknowledgments}

 The author thanks Lionel Levine, who conjectured this result, for his guidance throughout the process of writing this paper.
-The author also wishes to thank Swee Hong Chan for his helpful discussions, as well as the authors of [\cite{levine2017apollonian}] for their permission to use figures 4 and 5.
+The author also wishes to thank Swee Hong Chan for his helpful discussions, as well as the authors of \cite{levine2017apollonian} for their permission to use Figures 4 and 5.
+The author was partially supported by NSF grant DMS-1455272.